niessner/Matterport/data_organization.md

         segments = an array containing the unique ids for all segments in this object instance (the unique ids for segments map to ones found in regionX.fsegs.json)

-The label of each region is a string with the following conventions:
+The 'label' of each region is a string with the following conventions:

     'a' = bathroom (should have a toilet and a sink) 'b' = bedroom